core-wg/coral/draft-ietf-core-coral.md

 It defines terms for common properties used for discovering resources, and describes a way to compatibly extend the mapping.

+The same mechanism
+(but probably with a different mapping between names and attributes, and different rules about the necessity of packing entries) can be defined for any data model that builds on {{RFC8288}} semantics, e.g., the links sent in headers or payloads about {{?RFC7089}} mementos, or applications building on {{?I-D.ietf-httpapi-linkset}}.

 <!-- Better terminology than "necessarily" (in all-caps?) appreciated! -->
 In several points the mapping describes URIs to necessarily have an entry in the packing table;
 this refers to the profiling described further down.